zhezhouzz/POPL-2027-UnderType/rebuttal/reviews/rebuttal.md

 ## Shared Concern: Motivation and Practicality

 We first clarify the main motivation and contribution of this paper.
 Our primary goal is to provide a foundational type theory that unifies safety and reachability verification within a functional language.
 Combining safety (may-style) and reachability (must-style) reasoning has been explored for many years, and prior work has shown that the two can facilitate each other [4, 17] given a framework that supports both.
-However, to the best of our knowledge, there is no existing unified framework that supports freely combining safety (the demonic modality) and reachability (the angelic modality) as first-class features.
+However, to the best of our knowledge, there is no existing unified type-based framework that supports freely combining safety (the demonic modality) and reachability (the angelic modality) as first-class features.
 Moreover, while safety and reachability verification have each been studied extensively on their own, there is no foundational type theory that clearly provides the semantics of these two verification modalities.

 As our focus is on presenting a unified foundational theory, we do not consider a concrete typing algorithm or mechanisms related to automated reasoning (as noted by Reviewers A and C), as evidenced by our subsumption rule, which is substantially more powerful than those of standard refinement type systems (Reviewer B).
 That said, we believe our type system has a number of practical benefits as the demonstrated by the case studies given in Section 6.
 Moreover, prior work such as [50] identifies restricted instantiations of this general framework (e.g. function parameter types may only be demonic) for which efficient typing algorithms exist.
 Developing typing algorithms for context types under its full generality is an interesting and challenging direction for future work.